kcanamar/code-every-day/log.md

 **Today's Progress**: Completed on problem on HackerRank, Leetcode, and Codewars.

 **Thoughts**: Juggling kids make for a limited amount of time to code, I am proud that I was able to complete 3 problems today, especially a few that really tested my comprehension as to what specifically they were asking.
-Still getting comfortable answering technical questions, and finding the correct syntax for certin JS Methods, thank you MDN for the amazing documentation.
+Still getting comfortable answering technical questions, and finding the correct syntax for certain JS Methods, thank you MDN for the amazing documentation.

 **Links To Work**: [leetcode](https://leetcode.com/kcanamar/), [hackerrank](https://www.hackerrank.com/canamar_kyle?hr_r=1), [codewars](https://www.codewars.com/users/kcanamar/completed)
 ## Day 5: August 23, 2022